 THE IMPORTANCE OF PRIVATE WELL WATER TESTING

-Regularly testing the water quality of your private well's water quality on a regular basis is an important part of maintaining a safe and reliable source.
-The test results allow you to properly address the specific problems of a water supply.
-This will help ensure that the water source is being properly protected from potential contamination.
+Regularly testing the water quality of your private well is important to maintaining a safe and reliable water source.
+Test results allow you to properly address specific problems with your water supply.
+Help ensure the water source is properly protected from potential contamination.
 Test results are also used to evaluate whether the well is operating properly and to identify appropriate treatment if needed.

-It is important to test the suitability of your water quality for its intended use, whether it be livestock watering, chemical spraying, or drinking water.
+It is important to test the suitability of your water quality for its intended use, whether it be livestock watering, chemical spraying, or drinking.
 Testing for the intended use parameters will assist you in making informed decisions about your water and how you use it.

 REGULAR TESTING IS IMPORTANT TO:

 - identify existing problems,